-The opening wall must be non-combustible.
+The opening wall must be non-combustible and have adequate flat surface for appliance sealing.

 The appliance requires a hearth with non-combustible surface of at least 12mm thick.
 The top surface must be at least 50mm above the surrounding floor level, or be surrounded by a raised edge or fender 50mm high.